brands-d/kMap/README.md

     make report

 command (only Linux, no equivalent for Windows currently).
 This will create a report.tar.gz file containing relevant files like the log files and your settings.
 Please add this file to any bug report!
-(Windows: Until an easy solution is added please attach at the log file (default.log) to your bug report).
-Please note that this process might take a while since all test will be run.
+(Windows: Until an easy solution is added please attach the log file (default.log) to your bug report).
+Please note that this process might take a while since all tests will be run.

 Simply send this file via E-mail to one of the authors (dominik.brandstetter@edu.uni-graz.at).